 You should be aware that babies born in the UK are not automatically entitled to British citizenship.

-As a Tier 4 student you are required to attend your programme of study regularly and engage fully in it.
-If you feel you need to return to your home country urgently during your term-time you must seek permission to do so from your Course Leader/Director of Studies; inform your Hub and you are responsible for emailing: firstname.lastname@example.org with written confirmation that your Course Leader/Director of Studies has approved your absence whilst you return for a short period to your home country.
-Please ensure that you include your full name and G number when you email email@example.com.
+As a Student Route student you are required to attend your programme of study regularly and engage fully in it.
+If you feel you need to return to your home country urgently during your term-time you must seek permission to do so from your Course Leader/Director of Studies.
+Your must also inform your CAS Hub and you are responsible for emailing email@example.com with written confirmation that your Course Leader/Director of Studies has approved your absence whilst you return for a short period to your home country.
+Please ensure that you include your full name and University Registration Number (this can be found on your offer letter or on the back of your UCLan card) when you email firstname.lastname@example.org.